 Understanding the True Cost of a Security Breach

-When housing insurance first became available, people were not convinced it was a good idea.
+When housing insurance first became available, people weren’t convinced it was a good idea.
 The concept of paying upfront for insurance to cover an event that might occur seemed illogical.
 Without a need for the insurance, people weren’t buying in.

 No One Is Exempt from an Attack

-The headlines often highlight large, well-known organizations.
-But security breaches affect organizations of all sizes.
-In fact, small businesses are often an ideal target.
+While headlines often highlight large, well-known organizations, security breaches affect companies of all sizes — and small businesses are often an ideal target.

 Direct Costs

-Direct costs include any expense incurred as a result of activities performed post-breach, such as the need for legal aid.
+Any expense incurred as a result of activities performed post-breach, such as the need for legal aid, is a direct cost.

 Direct costs of a security breach may include: